Top 25 best fighting games for Android phones and tablets

 Ronin: The Last Samurai's brand of action is so slick and friction-free, that you can almost forget what a brutal hack-and-slasher it is.
 Swipe and tap to dash, slice and parry, leaving a trail of claret in your wake.
 The gameplay will look a lot like an isometric Sekiro, with special attacks, parry, and a stamina bar that will get a character stunned as soon as it gets depleted.
 Something that Sekiro has as well.

 The graphics in Ronin are also something to behold - it makes use of what looks like traditional Japanese hand-drawn characters and environments, which only work by adding more layers to this masterpiece.Download Ronin: The Last Samurai

 No, it's not One Punch Man - it's just One Punch.
 This terrific title is fun, featuring simple and intuitive tap controls.
-All you need to do is fight the bag and try not to run into it or miss - think of it as a training fighting game!
+All you need to do is combat the bag and try not to run into it or miss it - think of it as a training fighting game!

 One Punch has some simple and colourful pixel graphics to spice things up, and it might come as a surprise, but it's actually exceptionally well-made!Download One Punch

 Want to see what KoF has become since its '90s heyday?
 Check out The King of Fighters-A 2012, a mobile conversion of one of the best arcade and console fighting games.
 Some of you might be unaware of how the game plays, and it's rather simple...It has the same mechanics as Street Fighter, for example, and its art style will remind you of this every step of the way.
 There are various game modes like 1vs1, 3vs3, training modes, and a few others, so it should keep you interesting for a while.

 The name might not say much, but it's actually one of the genuine experiences that KoF titles offered all throughout the years packed neatly onto mobile devices.
 It's one of the most popular Android fighting games of all time!Download The King Of Fighters-A 2012